hlg/hlg.github.io/index.md

 % hlg@GitHub

-Projects solving spatial problems, mainly in the area of architecture and construction plus some fun and artistic gimmicks
+Projects around spatial problems, mainly in the area of architecture and construction plus some fun and artistic gimmicks

 Recent projects
 =================